jyagupsky20/sort-o_Walrus/README.md

 *Ex.
 (4,3,2,1)*

 Reason: Every number needs to be walked "as much as possible."
 For instance, 1 needs to be swapped 4 times to reach its spot, 2 needs to swap 3 times, etc. Since swapping is intensive on computer resources, swapping as many times as possible is the worst case scenario.

+Big-O Classification: Selection sort is quadratic, or O(n^2).
+For an array size 100 in the worst case scenario, the first element will be compared and swapped 1 time.
+The second element will be compared and swapped 2 times, and so forth, with the final element being compared and swapped 99 (or size-1) times.
+There will be 99 (or size-1) passes.
+So the number of comparison and swaps that will need to be made is roughly quadratic.

+In the best case, there will be 99 comparisons per pass and no swaps.
+There will be 99 passes.